-United Nations Framework Convention on Climate Change (UNFCCC) and India
+United Nations Framework Convention on Climate Change (UNFCCC) and India https://byjus.com

-- India ratified the UNFCCC in 1993. - The nodal agency for the UNFCCC in India is the Ministry of Environment, Forests and Climate Change (MoEFCC). - Since India is a developing country, it is not required to adhere to GHG mitigation commitments because of its relatively smaller emissions and also because of lesser technical and financial capacities. - India has been a big champion of the principles of Equity and Common But Differentiated Responsibilities and Respective Capability (CBDR-RC) at the Convention.
+- India ratified the UNFCCC in 1993. - The nodal agency for the UNFCCC in India is the Ministry of Environment, Forests and Climate Change (MoEFCC). - Since India is a developing country, it is not required to adhere to GHG mitigation commitments because of its relatively smaller emissions and also because of lesser technical and financial capacities.